cgol/uptime-robot-update-aws-manged-prefix-list/README.md

 ## Overview

 The Lambda function:
-- Fetches the latest IP addresses from UptimeRobot's `/meta/ips` API endpoint
+- Fetches the latest IP addresses from UptimeRobot's ip.uptimerobot.com DNS entry A and AAAA types
-- Separates IPv4 and IPv6 addresses automatically
-- Consolidates large IP lists into CIDR ranges to stay within AWS limits (100 entries per prefix list after a quota increase from the default 60)
+- Consolidates large IP lists into CIDR ranges to stay within AWS limits (120 entries per prefix list - your account will need a quota increase from the default 60)
 - Creates/updates two managed prefix lists: `uptimerobot4` (IPv4) and `uptimerobot6` (IPv6)
 - Runs daily via EventBridge to keep the lists current
 - Provides comprehensive logging for monitoring and troubleshooting

-Note - The basic code was originally generated with Claude 4.0 and then fixed manually
+Note - The basic code structure was initially generated with Claude 4.0 and then fixed manually

 ## Files